vechain/rosetta/README.md

 }
 ```

-- Step 5: Sign with transaction orgin and fee-dalegation payer private keys and call `/construction/combine`
+- Step 5: Sign with transaction orgin and fee-delegation payer private keys and call `/construction/combine`

 ```json
 {